abhijeeth-babu/asus-x513-fedora/README.md

 # QOL improvements for VivoBook_ASUSLaptop X513UA_KM513UA running Fedora Workstation.

+**As of Linux kernel 6.11.10-300, these tweaks don't seem necessary.**

 ## Automatic restoration of brightness.

 These scripts help restore screen brightness after waking from suspend, and after logging in from lockscreen.